 - Besides putting a descriptive name to the file of the picture, the “Alt-text” or alternative text is the text browsers like (Chrome, Firefox, etc) show the user if for some reason they can’t show the picture.
 This alternative text is important for browsers because it’s an “alternative” to the picture.
 Take a look at how to define it in WordPress:

-Summing up, we should make the spiders’ task easier so they can clearly identify what you are writing about, analyse it, and ultimately show YOUR article in the search results.
+Summing up, we should make the spiders’ task easier so they can clearly identify what you are writing about, analyze it, and ultimately show YOUR article in the search results.

 There are several tools that you can use to confirm if the keyword you’ve selected is the one people use to find your content.